I consider that a finely bound book will require most ~ or all of ~ the following features ~

 ~ tooled covers ~ some definitions suggest elaborate tooling

 As with several other explanation pages in this site I am not expert enough to define a Fine Binding.
-If there is such a ~ reliable ~ definition somewhere then there is no point in my repeating it, and I will gladly provide a link to it.
+If there is such a ~ reliable ~ definition somewhere I have not found it and there is no point in repeating it here.
+I will gladly provide a link to it when I find it.
 My understanding of fine binding may well be markedly different from the public understanding.
 I am not out to educate them.
 So this page is just an excuse to waffle a bit, in my bloggy way, but also to show some examples of what must surely classify as Fine Bindings by any standards.

 I hate being pedantic, but must point out that there is surely a difference between a finely bound book and a finely decorated book.
-Since I have no great personal interest in fine bindings ~ I am a bookcrafter ~ not a bookbinder ~ interested primarily in function ~ I can only show samples culled from the WWW rather than from my own gallery.
+Since I have no great personal interest in fine bindings ~ I am a bookcrafter ~ not a bookbinder.
+I am interested primarily in function ~ books that work through good design.
+I can only show samples culled from the WWW rather than from my own gallery.
 I acknowledge the source where it is known.
 Please ask me to add your credentials, or delete, anything that is rightfully yours to control ~ [mail me].